piotrstenke/Durian/src/Durian.FriendClass/README.md

 ```

-**Note**: Setting the *AllowsChildren* property of the [Durian.Configuration.FriendClassConfigurationAttribute](../Durian.FriendClass/FriendClassConfigurationAttributeProvider.cs) to *true* on structs or sealed/static classes is not allowed.
+**Note**: Setting the *AllowChildren* property of the [Durian.Configuration.FriendClassConfigurationAttribute](../Durian.FriendClass/FriendClassConfigurationAttributeProvider.cs) to *true* on structs or sealed/static classes is not allowed.

 ##